openid/oid4vc-haip/openid4vc-high-assurance-interoperability-profile-1_0.md

 * Response encryption MUST be performed as specified in [@!OIDF.OID4VP, section 8.3].
 The JWE `alg` (algorithm) header parameter (see [@!RFC7516, section 4.1.1]) value `ECDH-ES` (as defined in [@!RFC7518, section 4.6]), with key agreement utilizing keys on the `P-256` curve (see [@!RFC7518, section 6.2.1.1]) MUST be supported.
   The JWE `enc` (encryption algorithm) header parameter (see [@!RFC7516, section 4.1.2]) value `A128GCM` (as defined in [@!RFC7518, section 5.3]) MUST be supported.
-* The DCQL query and response as defined in Section 6 of [@!OIDF.OID4VP] MUST be used.
-Presentation Exchange as defined in Sections 5.4 and 5.5 of [@!OIDF.OID4VP] MUST NOT be used.

-## ISO mdoc specific requirements for OpenID for Verifiable Presentations over W3C Digital Credentials API
+## ISO mdoc specific requirements for OpenID for Verifiable Presentations

 Requirements for both the Wallet and the Verifier:

 * ISO mdoc Credential Format specific DCQL parameter, `intent_to_retain` defined in Annex B.3.1 of [@!OIDF.OID4VP] MUST be present.
 * When multiple ISO mdocs are being returned, each ISO mdoc MUST be returned in a separate `DeviceResponse` (as defined in 8.3.2.1.2.2 of [@!ISO.18013-5]), each matching to a respective DCQL query.
 Therefore, the resulting `vp_token` contains multiple `DeviceResponse` instances.

-Note that the Credential Format Identifier and `SessionTranscript` CBOR structure are defined in [@!OIDF.OID4VP].
+Note that the Credential Format Identifier and `SessionTranscript` CBOR structures are defined in [@!OIDF.OID4VP].

-## IETF SD-JWT VC specific requirements for OpenID for Verifiable Presentations over W3C Digital Credentials API
+## IETF SD-JWT VC specific requirements for OpenID for Verifiable Presentations

-Requirements for both the Wallet and the Verifier:

-* The Credential Format identifier MUST be `dc+sd-jwt`.
-* IETF SD-JWT VC Credential Format specific DCQL parameters as defined in Section 6.4.1 of [@!OIDF.OID4VP] MUST be used.
+Note that the Credential Format Identifier is defined in [@!OIDF.OID4VP].

 # SD-JWT VCs {#sd-jwt-vc}